 The menu changed everyday but remained this long.

 Many of my friends are Bengalis and so I share their enthusiasm during the Durga Puja.
 Away from families they turn nostalgic.
 I can't read Anand Bazar Patrika or understand Bangla but can surely give them company.
-This year I too I ensured that everyday I visited the place for at least an hour in the evening with my friend though it is tough because my working hours (6 pm-11 pm) don't permit that easily.

 All sorts of cultural programmes like drama, songs, Ramlila and other cultural events were part of this Durga Puja celeberation.
-Already having best of snacks and non-veg dishes at home due to Ramzan (Ramadan), the khaana-peena an extension of iftaar at Kali Bari made this another unforgettable experience.
+Already having best of snacks and non-veg dishes at home due to Ramzan [Ramadan], the khaana-peena an extension of iftaar at Kali Bari made this another unforgettable experience.